coderarjob/meghaos-x86/docs/notes/processman.md

 The VAS for each process starts from `ARCH_MEM_START_PROCESS_MEMORY` (4 KB) and ends at `ARCH_MEM_END_PROCESS_MEMORY` (3GB).
 The Kernel VAS is from 3GB to 4 GB.

-As the table above shows Threads run the same memory context as its parent, it shares the Physical memory pages and Virtual Memory addresses.
+As the table above shows Threads run within the same memory context as its parent, it shares the Physical memory pages and Virtual Memory addresses.
 Threads do however have separate Stacks.

-Processes (non threads) programs must be linked properly so that the entry point is at the expected location in the binary.
+Processes (non threads) must be linked properly so that the entry point is at the expected location in the binary.
 Memory for Stack & Data heap gets allocated dynamically but always have a fixed maximum size.